berkaygiris/buffer-overflow/README.md

 ## Analysis of the program

-Let us start by analyzing the assemly of our main program.
+Let us start by analyzing the assembly of our main program.
 ```
 gcc -g main.c
 gdb a.out